Top Rated Local® Mosquito Control In New Castle and the Surrounding Areas

-	Mosquitoes, by nature, are terrible flyers.
+Mosquitoes are terrible flyers by nature.
 If mosquitoes are on your property, chances are they were born fairly close by.
-During their life cycle, female mosquitoes do two major things: bite people and animals to get the blood needed to lay eggs, and find an area with stagnant water to lay eggs that can be hatched.
+Female mosquitoes do two major things in their life cycle: bite people and animals to get the blood needed to lay eggs and find an area with stagnant water to lay eggs that can be hatched.
 If your property has sources of still water, mosquitoes will have everything they need to lay their eggs and increase their populations.

 A few things to look out for in your yard include: